-While dogs are “man’s best friend,” they can unfortunately cause some pretty devastating injuries.
-Dog injuries are like any other types of injury and sometimes may be the result of negligence.
-If you were injured by a dog, here’s some things you need to know about Virginia dog injury law.
+While dogs are “man’s best friend,” they can, unfortunately, cause some pretty devastating injuries.
+Dog injuries are like any other types of injuries and sometimes may be the result of negligence.
+If you were injured by a dog, here are some things you need to know about Virginia dog injury law.

 The One Bite Rule.

 Virginia applies the so-called “One Bite Rule.”
-This rule essentially says that dogs generally are not considered inherently dangerous.
-Therefore, an owner is not liable simply because his or her dog hurt someone.
+This rule essentially says that dogs are not considered inherently dangerous.
+Therefore, an owner is not liable just because his or her dog hurt someone.
 Rather, the owner must have known the dog was a danger, for instance, by having previously bit someone.
-This means that if you were bitten by a dog, which has never hurt anyone before, it may be very difficult for you to be compensated for your injuries.
+This means that if you were bitten by a dog, which has never hurt anyone before, it might be tough for you to be compensated for your injuries.

-If you’ve been the victim of a dog bite (or other dog related injury), you may think this rule is a bit ridiculous.
-But it makes sense if you think about it in terms of what the owner should have done to protect you.
+If you’ve been the victim of a dog bite (or another dog related injury), you may think this rule is a bit ridiculous.
+But it makes sense if you think about it regarding what the owner should have done to protect you.
 If he or she had absolutely no knowledge that his or her dog was a “biter,” he or she couldn’t have done much to stop to prevent it.

 How do you prove an owner knew his or her dog was dangerous?

-Alternatively you see if the dog was a known danger to local Animal Control.
-If the dog has hurt someone before, frequenlty Animal Control is notified and they keep records.
+Alternatively, you see if the dog was a known danger to local Animal Control.
+If the dog has hurt someone before, frequently Animal Control is notified, and they keep records.

 Unfortunately, it’s often the case that you simply don’t know whether the owner knew his dog was dangerous.
 And if there’s no admission from the owner or any prior record, proving the owner’s negligence may be very difficult.